-- The clone of David Tennant's Doctor, grown from his severed hand, was cleansed of Time Lord DNA and will have a normal human lifespan, living with Rose in a parallel universe.
+- Doctor Who: The clone of David Tennant's Doctor, grown from his severed hand and Donna Noble's human DNA.
+He has all the Doctor's memories, but only one heart and a normal human lifespan, which he chooses to spend with Rose on a parallel Earth.

 - In Final Fantasy III, the great sage Noah awards each of his three students with a gift.
 Doga is bestowed with great magical power while Unei was given control over the world of dreams while she slept, and both go on to become renowned sages in their own right.
 Xande?
 He receives the "gift" of mortality.
 He doesn't take well to this perceived snubbing.
 In fact, he's so bent on avoiding death that he's willing to "live" forever by freezing time for himself and everyone around him.